 Chepstow Union workhouse was erected in 1837-8 at the north side of Mounton Road to the south-west of Chepstow.
-Its design appears to have been based on the Poor Law Commissioners' model 200-pauper plan.
-The workhouse location and layout are shown on the 1901 map below:
+Its location and layout are shown on the 1901 map below:

 In 1895, Kelly's Directory noted that the workhouse "has been enlarged from time to time & is now a commodious suite of buildings & will accommodate 175 inmates.
 The school is now used as a chapel for the inmates & the children are sent to the board school with satisfactory results."

 In 1930, the site was taken over by Monmouthshire Council and became Regent House Public Assistance Institution.
 Most of the workhouse buildings have now been demolished.
-A single-storey building, possibly a boardroom and office block, at the south-east corner of the site is now used as a nursery.
+The former boardroom, office and school room block, at the south-east corner of the site is now used as a nursery.